List of supporting Arrow characters: Dante

 Dante (portrayed by Adrian Paul) is a high-ranking member of the Ninth Circle.
 He is Emiko Queen's mentor and trainer, having taken her under his wing when she was abandoned by her father Robert Queen.
 He finances terrorist activities around the world and ends up on A.R.G.U.S.' radar when Ricardo Diaz hires the Longbow Hunters through him.
-Secretly, Dante hired Kodiak of the Longbow Hunters to kill Emiko's mother in order to manipulate her into fully becoming part of the Ninth Circle.
+Secretly, Dante hired Kodiak of the Longbow Hunters to kill Emiko's mother and manipulate Emiko into joining the Ninth Circle.
 When Emiko learns of this, she kills Dante.

 Dinah Lance

-Dinah (portrayed by Alex Kingston) is the mother of Laurel and Sara, and Quentin's ex-wife.
+Dinah Lance (portrayed by Alex Kingston) is the mother of Laurel and Sara, and Quentin's ex-wife.
 Dinah is a European history professor.
 Prior to Sara's disappearance, Dinah learned of her youngest daughter's relationship with Oliver, and is guilt-ridden for failing to stop her after the incident.
 After Sara's presumed death, Dinah's marriage with Quentin deteriorates and they divorce.
 She then leaves her family to find her daughter, correctly believing that she is alive.
 Dinah remarries after settling in Central City.
 Despite separating herself from Quentin after Sara's return, Dinah remains close to him and their daughters, and encourages Quentin to move on from their past.